 Why YOUR Audience Is Having Trust Issues

-There is a simple explanation why it is often impossible anymore to sell anything on the web without having an email marketing strategy in place: Trust.
+There is a simple explanation of why it is often impossible anymore to sell anything on the web without having an email marketing strategy in place: Trust.

-Human beings used to regard the web like they regard information in the offline world, and information that you get offline is generally trustworthy, here are a few examples:
+Human beings used to regard the web like they regard the information in the offline world, and information that you get offline is generally trustworthy, here are a few examples:

 - If you found an article in a magazine, you had the perception that the information in this magazine had to have passed several editors and for that had to be well researched.
 And you would usually be right.